 The Ravens moved in 1923 from Darlington, as Grantley, their home in recent years, belonged to LNER.
 Their new home in Hook, Hampshire was nearer to London, the centre of most of Raven’s work.

 While on holiday with Gifford at the Felix Hotel Felixstowe late in 1933, Vincent fell ill, heart problems were suggested and he died there on 14 February 1934.

 Probate records show that he left £20,036 14s 6d.
 His legacy to the railways that were his lifelong passion was incalculable, even if it were to take another 50 years before the east Coast Main Line was finally electrified.

 Can you help?

-If you know more about Alex Robson or his family or have any photographs you’d like to share, we’d love to hear from you.
-You can contact us either through this website by clicking on the link immediately below the article title or by emailing firstname.lastname@example.org
+If you know more about Vincent Litchfield Raven, especially his time in Heaton, we’d love to hear from you.
+Please either leave a reply on this website by clicking on the link immediately below the article title or email firstname.lastname@example.org

 Written and researched by Michael Proctor, Heaton History Group.